IntelliJ IDEA: History

 The first version of IntelliJ IDEA was released in January 2001 and was one of the first available Java IDEs with advanced code navigation and code refactoring capabilities integrated.

 In 2009, JetBrains released the source code for IntelliJ IDEA under the open-source Apache License 2.0.
 JetBrains also began distributing a limited version of IntelliJ IDEA consisting of open-source features under the moniker Community Edition.
 The commercial Ultimate Edition provides additional features and remains available for a fee.

-In a 2010 InfoWorld report, IntelliJ received the highest test center score out of the four top Java programming tools: Eclipse, IntelliJ IDEA, NetBeans and JDeveloper.
+In a 2010 InfoWorld report, IntelliJ received the highest test centre score out of the four top Java programming tools: Eclipse, IntelliJ IDEA, NetBeans and JDeveloper.

 In December 2014, Google announced version 1.0 of Android Studio, an open-source IDE for Android apps, based on the open source community edition.
 Other development environments based on IntelliJ's framework include AppCode, CLion, DataGrip, GoLand, PhpStorm, PyCharm, Rider, RubyMine, WebStorm, and MPS.

+In September 2020, Huawei announced and released version 1.0 of DevEco Studio, an open-source IDE for HarmonyOS apps development, based on Jetbrains IntelliJ IDEA with Huawei's SmartAssist for Windows and macOS.

+In September 2025, JetBrains added AI support to its IDE as a free (limited use) or a paid-for subscription service.
+This includes their own agent (Junie) and supporting Anthropic's Claude; other agents were already available as plug-ins.